City Projects

 Altadena Valley Park

 Vestavia Hills annexed the former Altadena Valley Country Club property on September 28, 2015.
-The property currently houses a 70-acre passive park, along with a 22-acre subdivision (66 homes).
-An Altadena Valley Park committee has been formed to explore plans to enhance and improve Altadena Valley Park, while still maintaining its status as a passive park.
+This property now serves as a 70-acre passive park bordered by a 22-acre subdivision (approximately 66 homes).
+Although Altadena Valley Park is to remain a passive park, improvements have been made so that residents may access and enjoy the park to the fullest extent.
 Community meetings were held November 29, 2021 so that residents, along with adjacent property owners, could review and comment on the proposed plans.

 2015 Master Plan Concept.
 Click to view the 2015 Council-approved Ordinance (2598) and Master Plan Concept for this property that included: